 The Learning Model

-Technology – Program participants benefit from an on-campus environment that is powerfully enriched by state-of-the-art technology infrastructure.
+Technology – Program participants benefit from an on-campus environment that is powerfully enriched by state-of-the-art technology.
 The range of hands-on tools spans computer simulations, webcasts, and videoconferencing in class; a personal computer equipped with all the necessary software in each participant's room; and immediate access to extensive databases and proprietary resources exclusive to the HBS community.
 The result is an innovative, on-campus environment that is supported comprehensively by shared resources and learning.

 Why HBS? – With more than 60 years of experience in executive education, Harvard Business School is the leading provider of advanced learning opportunities that strengthen the leadership capacity of both individuals and their organizations.
 Unlike any other, the HBS Executive Education learning model immerses the world's most promising managers in a transformational experience that transcends the acquisition of knowledge, skills, and tools—and fosters professional, intellectual, and personal development.
 Every program challenges executives to grow as leaders, to shape powerful ideas into decisive action plans, and to think and manage differently in a changing business world.